 They include marketing and PR professionals, journalists, merchandising experts, stylists and buyers who continue to work in this flourishing sector alongside teaching.
 Their knowledge and experiences ensure classes are shaped by current industry practices and reflect the changing agendas of the fashion and design industry.

 You'll also hear from prominent guest speakers and collaborate closely with successful brands, designers and magazine editors, who'll provide real-world projects for you to work on – from product launches to fashion shows, charity events and photoshoots.
 Our students have recently worked with:

 - Deborah Bee, Formerly at Vogue and Marketing Head at Harrods

 - Sophia Lai – Creative Director of In Bed With You

 Studying in the city gives you the chance to get involved with a wide variety of campaigns, shoots, collaborations and events, and you’ll be encouraged to regularly visit exhibitions, enter competitions and join internships – developing new relationships and gaining first-hand experience.

 Contact hours and expected workload

-In Terms 1 & 2, typical overall contact hours for a 20 Credit module is 60 hours per term (approximately 5 hours per week).
+In Terms 1 and 2, the typical contact hours for a 20 Credit module is 60 hours per term (approximately 5 hours per week).
 60 Credits are taken per term.
 Weekly contact may vary from module to module.
-Term 3 is a predominately self-directed term, with individual supervision typically involving a one-hour weekly meeting.
+Term 3 is a predominately self-directed term, with individual supervision involving a one-hour weekly meeting.

 Methods of assessment